 The ASA is financially supporting the University of South Australia in undertaking a research project on 'What is the impact of COVID-19 on the Australasian sonographic community captured at three time points during the pandemic?'.
 COVID-19 has significantly impacted the sonography profession and it is important for the profession that we capture this impact with regards to reductions in work hours, diversification of duties, incidences of cessation of certain scans, protocol changes and wellbeing.

 The full extent of the effects may assist in the formation of future guidelines and protocols.

 Survey One Conclusion: Scan numbers were affected by COVID-19 as were sonographers' work hours

 Survey One data was captured during May 2020 and was presented at the ASA Virtual Conference 2020 and published in the Sonography journal on 28 May 2021.

 Australasian sonographers and the ASA's Sonography Journal have been recognised by the World Health Organisation (WHO) on the Covid-19 Global literature on coronavirus disease database.
 The findings of the research "The initial impact of Covid-19 on Australasian sonographers" in three parts, and partly funded by the ASA, is now available from the WHO website.

 What was the impact of COVID-19 on the Australasian sonographic community?
 View the three publications produced from Survey One below:

-This survey has been added to the research project to capture the Omicron outbreak.
-This survey aims to capture the protocol changes, impact on examinations, wellbeing of sonographers and the current status of ultrasound in Australasia, in order to inform future policy and document this important event.
-Please click the link below to complete this survey.
+This survey was added to the research project to capture the Omicron outbreak.
+This study aims to capture the protocol changes, impact on examinations, wellbeing of sonographers and the status of ultrasound in Australasia at the time of the Omicron outbreak.
+This research will inform future policy and document this important time during the pandemic.